justinmahar/react-ig-embed/README.md

 The `IGEmbed` component uses embed HTML provided by Instagram.
 This creates a `blockquote` element with the class name `instagram-media`.

-Once the component renders, and effect is called to process the embed.
+Once the component renders, an effect is called to process the embed.

 The function `window.instgrm.Embeds.process()` is called (only if it exists), which is Instagram's embed processor.
 This will scan the DOM for elements with this class name and perform the embed for you.